carpentries-incubator/sql-humanities-lesson/_episodes/00-sql-introduction.md

 > What information is contained in each file?
 Specifically, if I had
 > the following research questions:
 >
-> * How has the hindfoot length and weight of *Martin Luther* species changed over time?
+> * How has the length and dates of *Martin Luther* title attributions changed over time?
 > * What is the average number of each titles, per year?
 > * What information can I learn about *Martin Luther* species in the 1500s, over time?
 >